Domagoj00056/Numerical-Linear-Algebra-for-Boundary-Value-Problems/README.md

 t=\pm1.
 $$

-The steepest descent contours are obtained from the condition that the imaginary part of $h(t)$ remains constant.
+The steepest descent contours are obtained by requiring the imaginary part of $h(t)$ to remain constant.

 ---